nihal111/nihal111.github.io/_posts/2018-07-16-mercari-internship.markdown

 ![spider]({{ site.baseurl }}/img/mercari/spider.jpg "Spider"){:style="max-height: 500px;"}

 ## The Honeymoon Phase
 The first week was nothing short of overwhelming.
-Even for the honeymoon phase, things seemed too good to be true.
-The onboarding and orientation were smooth, and we were given our gear.
-We got company phones, portable wifi and the $2000 MacBook Pro amongst other goodies.
+Even for a honeymoon phase, things seemed too good to be true.
+The onboarding and orientation were smooth, and the gear was generous: company phones, portable Wi-Fi, and a $2000 MacBook Pro among other goodies.

 {: .center}
 ![Gear]({{ site.baseurl }}/img/mercari/gear.jpg "Gear"){:style="max-height: 500px;"}